OWASP/Python-Honeypot/CONTRIBUTING.md

 # Contributing to OWASP-Honeypot

 First off, thanks for taking the time to contribute!
-We gladly support and appreciate anyone is interested to contribute to the OWASP Nettacker Project.
-Overall developers may focus on developing core framework, modules or payloads, language libraries and media.
-After reading this document you should be able to get the basic knowledge to start developing.
+We gladly support and appreciate anyone is interested to contribute to the OWASP Honeypot Project.
+Overall developers may focus on developing core framework or modules.
 Please consider that we are using PEP8 python code style and using Codacy to figure the code quality.
-In addition, Travis-CI will check your PR automatically on several Python versions (2.x, 3.x).
-Before sending your PR, make sure you added code-based documentation to your codes and read the PR template.
+In addition, Travis-CI will check your PR automatically on several Python versions (3.x).
+Before sending your PR, make sure you added code-based documentation to your codes.
 If you use any code/library/module with a license, add the license into external license file.

 We love your input!
 We want to make contributing to this project as easy and transparent as possible, whether it's: